 - Be a pediatric resident (categorical or combined) in a training program AND have a definite commitment for another year of residency or chief residency (not fellowship) in a program accredited by the Residency Review Committee for Pediatrics.

-- Have a substantial need for financial assistance.
+- Have a substantial need for financial assistance or extenuating circumstances.

 - The resident must have his/her application completed and submitted by the deadline.
-Applications are due each year in March.
+Applications are due the last day in February each year.

 - The resident must follow-up with his/her program director and double check that he/she has submitted the Program Director's Recommendation Form.

-Resident scholarship recipients are selected by the Committee on Residency Scholarships at their spring meeting.
+Resident scholarship recipients are selected by the Section on Early Career Physicians (SOECP) Subcommittee on Residency Hardship Scholarships at their spring meeting.
 The selection is based on the assessment of the resident's application and the Program Director's Recommendation Form.
-The Committee on Residency Scholarships will make recommendations to the AAP Advisory Committee to the Board on Membership for approval at its meeting.
+The Subcommittee will make recommendations to the AAP Advisory Committee to the Board on Membership for approval at its meeting.

-The Resident Scholarship Program is now open.
-Please click here for the 2015 application.
+The Resident Hardship Scholarship Program is now closed.
+Please check back in December 2015 for the 2016 application.

-Resident recipients will be notified by mail during the month of August and scholarships will be mailed at that time.
+Resident recipients will be notified by mail during the month of August and checks will be mailed at that time.

 PLEASE DO NOT CALL BEFORE AUGUST 31, AS INFORMATION IS CONFIDENTIAL AND CANNOT BE RELEASED BEFORE THAT DATE.